 I live in the unshakable kingdom of God.
 No matter what happens to me I am safe.
 I live under Kingdom Economics.
 God will provide for and protect me and mine.
 Therefore I am free to seek his kingdom and invest the resources he gives in his endeavors.
 If we all share, we all have enough.

 The goal of my life is to put on the character of Christ so that people will see Jesus when they interact with me.

 My personal journey of spiritual formation has been a long and sometimes rocky one.
 I have been in and out of the organized Church, looking for a body of believers that would acknowledge and preach the radical Jesus I found in the Bible.
 My formation has been influenced by many people, mostly writers.

-I am a wife, a mother of two adult sons both of whom are college professors, a grandmother to four girls and one boy, ages 13 – 20.
+I am a wife, a mother of two adult sons both of whom are college professors, a grandmother to four girls and one boy, ages 15 – 20.
 I live in Holland, Michigan, famous for Tulip Time and piles of snow.
-I love police procedural novels, memoirs and biographies, writing to my Compassion children, plants and flowers, deep conversations, popcorn and ice cream.
+I love police procedural novels, memoirs and biographies, plants and flowers, deep conversations, popcorn and ice cream.
 Recently I was diagnosed with multiple myeloma, a cancer of the blood cells which is treatable but incurable.
 Having cancer as a constant companion adds a new dimension to my journey.

 Recently, in a post on the Inward Outward blog, Kayla McClurg described my understanding of of being an apprentice of Jesus.

 We must dare to grow up, to stand steady before the powers, to pester and provoke them when necessary, to be a wedge under the foundation.
 Even though our efforts might be as small as the widow’s [Luke 18:1-8], the wall does shift.
 Justice depends on our being adult enough to act on our small part.